 Allow a lot of time for the occurrence of digestion.
 Strenuous activity is avoided right after you eat.

-Avoid the foods that you know will irritate your stomach like the hot and spicy food, or some alcohols.
+Avoid foods you know will irritate your stomach, like hot and spicy food or some alcohol.

 Consult with a physician when the digestive system has some disorders present or possibly suspected.

-When you consume multi-nutrient liquid meal style products and protein powders, you should drink them slow, so the nutrients are recognized by the system and ingested properly.
+When you consume multi-nutrient liquid meal-style products and protein powders, you should drink them slowly so the system recognizes the nutrients and ingests them properly.

 About Digestive Supplement Aids

-Supplements for digestive enzymes have been around for a lot of time and are appearing more now in the products for sports nutrition.
+Supplements for digestive enzymes have been around for a long time and are appearing more now in the products for sports nutrition.
 These digestive enzymes will act as catalysts for the breakdown of food parts.
-This of course will speed up the processes, as all enzymes do.
-Under standard conditions, the healthy digestive system is sufficient for this and will adjust to the increases in food consumption according to the diet itself.
+This will speed up the processes, as all enzymes do.
+Under standard conditions, a healthy digestive system is sufficient for this and will adjust to the increases in food consumption according to the diet itself.

-The digestive enzymes come in the form of plant and animal based supplements and can even derive from the microbial commercial produced ones.
-Bromelain is also increased in popularity due to use as a healing and inflammation reductions aid.
+The digestive enzymes come in the form of plant and animal based supplements and can even derive from microbial commercially produced ones.
+Bromelain is also increased in popularity due to its use as a healing and inflammation reduction aid.

-This is a condition that is seen by many people, upwards of millions.
+This condition is seen by many people, upwards of millions.
 It requires medical supervision and a special diet or even the use of medically given digestive enzyme supplements.

-Lactose deficiency is when the small intestine makes lower levels of lactase and are unable to digest much lactose.
+Lactose deficiency is when the small intestine lowers lactase levels and cannot digest much lactose.

-Lactose malabsorption may be caused from a lactose deficiency.
-Here, the undigested lactose passes to the colon where the bacteria might break down the undigested lactose and create an upset of fluid and gas in the body.
+Lactose malabsorption may be caused by lactose deficiency.
+Here, the undigested lactose passes to the colon, where the bacteria might break down the undigested lactose and create an upset of fluid and gas in the body.

-There are billions of microscopic bacteria, fungi, and other kinds of microorganisms all living within the intestinal tract.
+Bills of microscopic bacteria, fungi, and other kinds of microorganisms live within the intestinal tract.

-Probiotics are live organisms in the body that may benefit the body as oppose to the pathogens that might cause adverse effects.
+Probiotics are live organisms in the body that may benefit the body as opposed to pathogens that might cause adverse effects.
 Some approved uses of probiotics are:

 Promotion of bodily regularity.

-It could promote a favorable flora in the gut.
+It could promote favorable flora in the gut.